avaneev/biteopt/README.md

 smooth functions that have many strongly competing minima this strategy increases the chance to find a global solution by a factor of sqrt(M) relative to the CBiteOpt class, but still requires several runs at different random seeds.
-However, the number of required runs in most cases is lower by about sqrt(M).
-So, in many cases it's more efficient to increase the iteration budget by a factor of sqrt(M) which will in turn increase the chance to find a global optimum by a factor of sqrt(M) and also reduce the number of optimization attempts by the same number.
-In practice, the chance to find a global optimum is increased even more considerably with this "deep" strategy.
+When using this strategy the iteration budget increases by a factor of sqrt(M), but the number of optimization attempts is reduced by the same number.
+In practice, the chance to find a global optimum is increased even more than by sqrt(M) with this "deep" strategy.

 ## Notes ##